🛡️ Vue.js and the Cyber Resilience Act: How Developers Can Avoid Mistakes

 7. Competitive advantage in the EU market

-8. Products that can be marketed as CRA compliant, secure by design, or EU-ready gain trust faster and increase their chances of passing security audits and procurement checks.
+8. Products that are aligned with CRA requirements, secure by design, or EU-ready gain trust faster.

 What Vue developers should do right now